 EAGLE FEATHER AWARD

-One of the ways The Society for Shamanic Practice serves the shamanic community is through the Eagle Feather Award, annually recognizing an individual who has made significant contributions to the field of shamanism.
-Nominations are collected from the SSP global membership.
-This award is made possible by a generous multi-year gift made by Sandra Hobson.
+In 2016 The Society for Shamanic Practice began honoring outstanding members of the shamanic community with the Eagle Feather Award, a $5,000 award recognizing an individual or group who has made significant contributions to the field of shamanism.
+Each year a new recipient receives this award thanks to a generous multi-year gift from Sandra Hobson.

 Because of his busy travel schedule we were unable to deliver the award until early November.
 SSP Board members Lena and Jose Stevens traveled to Southern Colorado to present the award to Joseph in a short and lovely ceremony.
 At that time they recorded an interview with him containing nearly an hour’s worth of wisdom and humor.
 That interview is now accessible to members as a monthly audio.
 If you would like to listen and are not a member, consider joining.